Freshman Center Home

 Dear Poly High School Family,

 9th grade academy team welcomes you to a fantastic school year, full of Poly Pride!
-Our Team comprises of two Counselor’s Ms. Fernandez (A-Lo) and Ms. Jose (Lu-Z).
+Our Team comprises of two Counselor’s Ms. Wanda Bello (A-L) and Mr. Gilberto Collins (M-Z).
 Each Counselor is assigned to students by their last name by alphabet.
-We have one Coordinator, Mr. Collins, a Dean of Students: Mr. Singh and our Assistant Principals Designee Mr. Jeppson.
+We have a 9th grade Coordinator: Ms. Marixa Pleitez, Dean of Students: Mr. Singh and our Assistant Principal Mr. Jeppson.
 Collectively, our staff works diligently with the students.
 Our goal is to provide a personalized counseling and guidance experience to each student on campus to foster socio-emotional support and promote college and career readiness with the goal of maximizing student potential.
 We hope that we can have the parent support in guiding your students to graduation and College along with helping us keep and open communication regarding concerns and issues that might arise.

 Your child will need to pass all courses each year and earn a specific number of credits to promote or advance to the next grade level in high school: For a student to Promote to 10th grade, they need to earn 50 credits by the end of 9th grade.
 Your child will need 210 credits in specific courses to graduate along with meeting non-course requirements which include identifying a career pathway and completing a service-learning project.
 Each student is given an (IGP) Individual graduation plan from 9th through 12th grade. this plan is reviewed with the student twice a year to make sure they understand where they are in graduating.
 The following is the required classes all students need to complete to be able to graduate from high school.